 ‘The Chairs of Doctor Who’ is an attempt to identify as much of the seating featured in that ‘first great age’ of Doctor Who from 1963 – 89.

 This ludicrous project started about six months ago, at the beginning of 2020, following a similar quest to find the seating used in Blakes 7 (BBC 1978 – 82), and that titan of school sickness Pebble Mill at One (BBC 1972 – 86).

-I will forever associate lockdown with chairs.
+I will forever associate lockdown with Doctor Who and chairs.
 Lots and lots of chairs.
 Click on a season below, and let’s see what out there.

 Season 1 – Season 2 & 3 – Season 4 – Season 5 – Season 6 & 7 – Season 8 – Season 9 – Season 10 – Season 11 & 12 – Season 13 & 14 – Season 15 – Season 16 & 17 – Season 18 & 19 – Season 20 – Season 21 – Season 22 – Season 23 & 24 – Season 25 & 26